ED 220. INTRODUCTION TO TEACHING 2 HRS.

 ED 805.
 RESTRUCTURING CLASSROOMS WITH TECHNOLOGY 2 HRS.

-(Prerequisite, IT 725, or permission of the IT 725 instructor.)
 This course is designed to prepare teachers to integrate diverse educational technologies in K-12 classrooms in ways that reflect a theoretical, research based, and practical understanding of curriculum development and the effective uses of technology.
 Course content will explore the role of educators as agents of reform and progress regarding technology.
 The course emphasizes practical ways to integrate technology into everyday instruction including content-area knowledge acquisition, inquiry, communication, critical thinking, and problem solving.
 2 27 805 0 1305--01

 ED 806.
 ADVANCED STUDIES IN CURRICULUM LEADERSHIP 3 HRS.